puglisij/mario/README.md

 ### Logging

-If an exception occurs in the JSX while a pipeline is running, the current IMAGE (including anything at 'inputImagePath' or 'inputImages') will be moved within an error directory (Error_<type>) inside the watched directory which initiated the process.
+If an exception occurs in the JSX while a pipeline is running, the current IMAGE (including anything at 'inputImagePath' or 'inputImages') will be moved within an error directory (default is "./Errored") inside the watched directory which initiated the process.
 An error message describing the exception will also be logged within the directory.